Large-scale universal behaviour of Random Interfaces and Stochastic Operators

 Cannizzaro G (2022) logt-Superdiffusivity for a Brownian particle in the curl of the 2D GFF in The Annals of Probability

 Let me stress that the techniques we developed go way beyond the case of random surfaces and have important implications not only for singular critical and supercritiacl stochastic PDEs but also for several others statistical mechanics models which were before out of reach (evolution of particles in turbulent fluyds, self-repelling polymers...).
-As a matter of fact, we recently solved a conjecture which has been standing for the last 20 years, namely to rigorously show that also diffusions in a divergence-free Gaussian vector field (the gradient of a Gaussian Free Field) is logarithmically superdiffusive at large scales.
-Such a result appeared of myself, F. Toninelli, L. Haunschmid-Sibitz, "(log t)^1/2-superdiffusivity for a Brownian particle in the curl of the 2d GFF", has recently appeared in Annals of Probability.
+As a matter of fact, we recently solved a conjecture which has been standing for the last 20 years, namely to rigorously show that also diffusions in a divergence-free Gaussian vector field (the gradient of a Gaussian Free Field) are logarithmically superdiffusive at large scales.
+Such a result appeared of myself, F. Toninelli, L. Haunschmid-Sibitz, "(log t)^1/2-superdiffusivity for a Brownian particle in the curl of the 2d GFF", in Annals of Probability.
+Furthermore, together with my PhD student H. Giles, we are about to post a first result concerning (weakly) self-repelling diffusions in the critical dimension and derive a full scaling limit, which is an absolute novelty in the area.

 Exploitation Route I have been presenting the outcomes of my work at conferences, dedicated workshops and seminars.
 The work "2D Anisotropic KPZ at stationarity: scaling, tightness and non-triviality" has been published in the leading journal of Probability, namely "Annals of Probability".
-The works "The Brownian Castle" and "The stationary AKPZ equation: logarithmic superdiffusivity" were accepted in Communications in Pure and Applied Mathematics, while the paper "The Brownian Web as a random R-tree" is under revision at Electronic Journal of Probability, the work "Weak Coupling limit of the Anisotropic KPZ equation" is accepted at "Duke Mathematical Journal" and the work "Stationary stochastic Navier-Stokes on the plane at and above criticality" has appeared in "Stochastics and Partial Differential Equations: Analysis and Computations".
+The works "The Brownian Castle" and "The stationary AKPZ equation: logarithmic superdiffusivity" were published in Communications in Pure and Applied Mathematics, while the paper "The Brownian Web as a random R-tree" in Electronic Journal of Probability, the work "Weak Coupling limit of the Anisotropic KPZ equation" in "Duke Mathematical Journal" (top general mathematics journal) and the work "Stationary stochastic Navier-Stokes on the plane at and above criticality" has appeared in "Stochastics and Partial Differential Equations: Analysis and Computations".

 The most recent works can be found on arXiv and on my personal website, so that all researchers can easily access them.